How to ‘do’ Australian Landscape Photography.

 Go strong on the foreground interest as well, there may not be as much going on in the background.
 Consider panoramic photography as your real friend.

 Other areas of the planet have softer light, more mountainous terrain, faster flowing water and bigger rivers, so for them slightly different rules apply.
 I actually adopted a different approach to my landscape photography when I was in Tasmania due to the softer light.
-Tasmania has a less intense Golden Hour, and higher terrain.
+Tasmania has a less intense Golden Hour, (Go on, there’s a link to click if you didn’t before) and higher terrain.

 And there is The Outback